Gayle Dowell is known as the Prairie Jeweler. She creates jewelry using prairie grasses and wildflowers in fine silver and 22k gold.

 How to Choose and Use Copper Tape

 It's important to calculate the thickness of the piece (with the art and the two pieces of glass) before purchasing copper tape, as the tape comes in different thicknesses depending on the thickness of the piece.
-You need to measure your two pieces of glass with your art inserted between.
+You need to measure your two pieces of glass with your art inserted between them.
 Use a tape thickness that will give you about 1/8" extra overlap on both sides, or a total of 1/4" extra.

 An assortment of copper tapes come in different widths to accommodate different glass thicknesses for different projects.
 Silver-back copper tape is good to use if the piece is transparent and the back can be seen through the art.
 It is best to match the adhesive side of the tape color with the resulting color of your solder.
-If the piece will be darkened with chemicals, use the black backed tape.
+If the piece will be darkened with chemicals, use black-backed tape.
 For my work, any copper tape will work as I fill the whole glass area with my art and the back cannot be seen through the piece.
-For a more decorative look, wavy copper tape is available.
+For a more decorative look, the wavy copper tape is available.

 Step 3: Practice First to Perfection